Part of the UNESCO's heritage for its natural reserve.

 La caldereta de langosta (lobster stew) and eggplant stuffed with assorted products stand out as typical dishes in Menorca.

 Mahon cheese is a typical island product with designation of origin, as well as sobrasada, camot, formatjades, carquinyols, ensaimadas and pomada (a mixture of gin and lemonade).
 We are surely not to be hungry with such a variety of products!

-Discover the selection of places to eat well in Menorca, from the most affordable to the most luxurious.
+If you're on holiday on the island, you won't go hungry.
+There is a wide range of places to eat well in Minorca, from the most affordable restaurants to the most luxurious.

 Hostels, hotels, apartments, agrotourism, villas or campsites; you can find a wide variety of places to spend your nights on this island that will suit your style and budget.
 Discover the option that best works for you when staying in Menorca.